 After restrictions and rankings, there are other things to consider when purchasing products.

 You’ll see a lot of talk about profit margins and return on investment (ROI), which are important factors in your buying decisions.
 One simple rule of thumb we discuss is the “3x rule,” which is really a guideline or starting point more than a hard-and-fast rule

 In this scenario, you’d aim to be able to sell a product for three times the purchase price.
-If you purchased it for $10, your sales price would be $30.
+If you purchased it for $10, your target sales price would be $30.